The Gambling Law Review: India

 Under the Sikkim Casino Games (Control and Tax) Rules 2007, an application for a licence needs to be made through Form A. Provisional licences under these Rules are granted for a period of five years and can be renewed.
 A licence fee of 50 million rupees is payable for a casino licence.

-With the promulgation of the Central Goods and Services Tax 2017 (GST), and subsequent amendments, lotteries authorised by a state government attract a tax of 28 per cent on the face value of the ticket.44 In addition, as per Section 115BB of the Income Tax Act, winnings on lotteries in the hands of an individual are taxed at 30 per cent.
+Lotteries authorised by a state government attract a tax of 28 per cent on the face value of the ticket.35 In addition, as per Section 115BB of the Income Tax Act, winnings on lotteries in the hands of an individual are taxed at 30 per cent.

-In July 2017, the government introduced the GST, which subsumed the services tax, the entertainment tax and all other state indirect taxes.
 The GST council placed gambling and totalisator services provided by a racecourse as well as betting with licensed bookmakers in racecourses in the 28 per cent tax band.
-Further, the GST Council on 18 January 2018 provided clarification pertaining to GST on horse racing,45 which stated that GST would now be leviable on the entire bet value (i.e., total of face value of any or all bets paid into the totalisator or placed with licensed book makers, as the case may be).
+Further, the GST Council on 18 January 2018 provided clarification pertaining to GST on horse racing,36 which stated that GST would now be leviable on the entire bet value (i.e., total of face value of any or all bets paid into the totalisator or placed with licensed book makers, as the case may be).

 In addition, all winnings of a player or individual are taxed under Section 194BB of the Income Tax Act at 30 per cent.